Rauldg/xyzRGB-pointcloud-rasterizer/README.md

 #### PDAL Options
 - **PDAL resolution:** The length of raster cell edges in X/Y units.
 The smaller this value the higher the resolution.
 - **PDAL output type:** The raster layer to be produced.
 The supported values are *min*, *max*, *mean*, *idw*, *count*, and *stdev*.
 There is no error checking implemented for unsupported values.

+The default PDAL resolution of 0.05 is set through trial and error based on testing with 4cm resolution pointcloud files and the PDAL processing memory constraints.
+If lower resolution pointcloud files are inputted then the PDAL resolution value must be increased.
+Not doing so will result in heightmap and diffusion map image files with transparent patches in between texture pixels.
+By way of example, a PDAL resolution of 0.14 is the smallest value that can be set for a 25cm resolution pointcloud so that the resulting image files not miss any texture pixels.

 Read more about PDAL options [here](https://pdal.io/stages/writers.gdal.html#options).